leoapagano/tb3k/README.md

 tb3k is a Python-based Discord bot with numerous cool, fun, and fancy features such as birthday tracking, and with many more planned.

-To setup, make sure your installed `python3` (3.13 or higher required) and `pip` are up to date.
+To setup, make sure your installed `python3` and `pip` are up to date.
 Then,

 ```bash
 $ echo "DISCORD_TOKEN='AUTH_TOKEN'" >> ./.env